karamYaseen/G-Camp-Graduation-Project/README.md

 </p>

 This event is organized by GDG On Campus Zagazig, a non-profit organization focused on developing youth in various fields personally and technically through academic programs, projects, and events.
-You can find more information about STP at [Google.DSC.Zagazig](https://www.facebook.com/Google.DSC.Zagazig) |*-*| [Bevy Wepsite](https://gdg.community.dev/gdg-on-campus-zagazig-university-zagazig-egypt/)
+You can find more information about GDG Zagazig at [Google.DSC.Zagazig](https://www.facebook.com/Google.DSC.Zagazig) |*-*-*-*| [GDG Developers Site](https://gdg.community.dev/gdg-on-campus-zagazig-university-zagazig-egypt/)